Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

     * [StealthBurner](toolheads.md#stealthburner) is not compatible with short docks.
     * [Containers](#containers) are not compatible with short docks.

 There are 2020 and 1515 versions of the top and bottom pieces.
-Both versions have 2 varients, `standard` and `crossbar`.
+Both versions have 2 variants, `standard` and `crossbar`.
 The `crossbar` is used in combination with [Door Buffer](door_buffer.md), while the standard version can be used for a `crossbar` in-line with the frame or as a combination with [Stabilizers](#stabilizers) or when hanging from the top of the printers frame.
 Optionally there is also an 'L bracket' that can help with stability of hanging docks.

 | Standard Height | Short Height |
 | :-: | :-: |